lipeeeee/monogpt/README.md

 - Custom **BytePairEncoding Tokenizer** training pipeline
 - Hackable **Attention** implementation with stackable blocks
 - Inference script(**wrapper.py**) made to be extremely accessible
+- It can reach **GPT2 level** if trained for long enough with the right data.

 It is a lightweight Transformer implementation for GPT training and inference in PyTorch.
 Designed to: given raw text -> output a generative model.
 It handles the entire pipeline from raw data ingestion to generative AI with an inference script.